-- How does the EPP know candidates can develop plans that are clear, logical, sequential, and integrated across the curriculum? - How does the EPP know candidates plan for instruction to meet the needs of all students? - How does the EPP know candidates analyze and use student learning data to inform planning? - How does the EPP know candidates can align and connect lesson objectives to state and local school curricula and standards? - How does the EPP know candidates use a variety of research-based instructional strategies and resources (including technology) to facilitate students' acquisition of key knowledge and skills? - How does the EPP know candidates engage students in active learning and maintain interest? - How does the EPP know candidates adapt instructional resources to create successful opportunities for all students? - How does the EPP know that candidates provide remediation, enrichment, and acceleration to further student understanding of the material? - How does the EPP know that candidates use flexible grouping strategies to encourage appropriate peer interaction and to accommodate learning needs/goals? - How does the EPP know candidates use multiple methods of assessment to measure P-12 learning progress? - How does the EPP know that candidates align student assessment with the established curriculum and benchmarks? - How does the EPP know that candidates involve students in setting learning goals and monitoring their own progress? - How does the EPP know that candidates use diagnostic assessment data to develop learning goals for students, to differentiate instruction, and to document learning? - How does the EPP know candidates use formal and informal assessments for diagnostic, formative, and summative purposes? - How does the EPP know candidates know how to share accurate results of student progress with students, parents, and key school personnel? - How does the EPP know that candidates provide constructive and frequent feedback to student on their progress toward their learning goals? - How does the EPP know that candidates know how to help students self-assess and use metacognitive strategies in support of lifelong learning? - How does the evidence demonstrate candidate's ability to differentiate content, process, product, and environment to meet the individual developmental needs of all students?
+- How does the EPP know candidates plan for instruction to meet the needs of all students? - How does the EPP know use student learning data to inform planning? - How does the EPP know candidates use a variety of research-based instructional strategies and resources (including technology) to facilitate students' acquisition of key knowledge and skills? - How does the EPP know candidates engage students in active learning and maintain interest? - How does the EPP know that candidates align student assessment with the established curriculum and benchmarks? - How does the EPP know that candidates involve students in setting learning goals and monitoring their own progress? - How does the EPP know candidates use formal and informal assessments for diagnostic, formative, and summative purposes? - How does the EPP know candidates know how to share accurate results of student progress with students, parents, and key school personnel? - How does the EPP know that candidates provide constructive and frequent feedback to student on their progress toward their learning goals? - How does the EPP know that candidates know how to help students self-assess and use metacognitive strategies in support of lifelong learning?